 Arguably the best way to cover the stock market outside the U.S. is with a diversified, low-cost mutual fund, and Vanguard has several notable options.
 Vanguard funds cover the entire spectrum of stocks, including almost every conceivable slice of the international stock market you can imagine.
 They offer exposure to developed markets, emerging markets, European stock, global real estate, and specialized international fund types.

-Investing in international stocks, also called foreign stocks, world stock, non-U.S. stocks, global stocks or international equities, is an essential part of building a diversified portfolio.
-Depending upon several factors, such as risk tolerance and time horizon, a good allocation to international stocks in a portfolio is in the range of 10 percent to 20 percent.
+Investing in international stocks—also called foreign stocks, world stocks, non-U.S. stocks, global stocks, or international equities—is an essential part of building a diversified portfolio.
+Depending upon several factors, such as risk tolerance and time horizon, a good allocation to international stocks in a portfolio is in the range of 10–20%.